NSF Data Management Plan

 - Several criteria for compliance will be determined by the community of interest through the process of peer review and program management;

-- Implementation costs for data management plans that exceed routine storage needs should be included in direct costs; rates and costs must be authorized by the University Office of Cost Analysis. (contact Will Shea at firstname.lastname@example.org )
+- Implementation costs for data management plans that exceed routine storage needs should be included in direct costs; rates and costs must be authorized by the University Office of Cost Analysis. (contact Jacqueline Watrous at email@example.com )

 - A valid Data Management Plan may include only the statement that no detailed plan is needed, as long as the statement is accompanied by a clear justification;